DataVizGuru/MSDS692_CrimePrediction/README.md

 # MSDS692_CrimePrediction

 MSDS-692 - Data Science Practicum
 Marlon Fletcher
 Regis University

-Crime Prediction using public data from City of Los Angeles
+Title: Crime Prediction using public data from LA

 The specific tasks associated with this project are designed to align with and adhere to the standard data science project lifecycle.
 The project will be initiated with the data collection phase and end with the primary model selection and analysis.